Explore The Magic Of The World's Largest Inland Delta, Teeming With Wildlife

 A magical water world set in a lush environment, the Okavango Delta, in the midst of the Kalahari, is Africa's largest and most spectacular inland delta.

-Wildlife sightings are nothing short of fantastic; one has the chance to spot elephant, hippopotamus, Cape buffalo, wildebeest, kudu, sable, roan and impala, to mention but a few.
-These dense concentrations of game are closely accompanied by lion, leopard, cheetah, hyena, and wild dog.
+Game viewing sightings and safaris are nothing short of fantastic; one has the chance to spot elephant, hippopotamus, red lechwe, Cape buffalo, wildebeest, kudu, sable, roan and impala, to mention but a few.
+These dense concentrations of game are closely accompanied by lion, leopard, cheetah, hyena, and African wild dog.

 Inhabiting the waters of the Delta are an estimated 35 million fish of almost 80 species.